The Joint Commission

 The Joint Commission 2023 National Patient Safety Goals set forth clear guidelines for how healthcare organizations can improve the quality of care.
 As the following sections illustrate, MEDITECH's Electronic Health Record (EHR) provides many tools to help organizations increase patient safety and meet The Joint Commission's goals.

 - Goal #1: Improve the accuracy of patient identification.

-Use at least two ways to identify patients.
+Use at least two patient identifiers when providing care, treatment, or services.
 For example, use the patient's name and date of birth.
 This is done to make sure that each patient gets the correct medicine and treatment.

 MEDITECH's EHR ensures positive patient identification.
 In conjunction with swipe technology, caregivers can use filed medical numbers, health insurance numbers, account numbers, names, and birth dates to identify their patients.

 MEDITECH's EHR helps to ensure safe medication administration through the Five Rights of medication management: Right Patient, Right Medication, Right Dosage, Right Route, and Right Time.
 To ensure that the right patient gets the right medication, MEDITECH's system offers a variety of patient identifiers, including the ability to scan bar codes on patient wristbands and medications to correctly identify the patient and the appropriate medication.
 Caregivers utilize bar code scanning technology prior to administering medications to confirm patient identity and medication information against data readily available via MEDITECH's on-line Medication Administration Record.